EpocDotFr/kanboard-wunderlist/README.md

 Wunderlist plugin for Kanboard
 ===================================

-- Allow to import a Wunderlist export file
+This plugin allow you to import a Wunderlist export file directly from the user interface of kanboard.

 Author
 ------